siberianfox/tinygwiki/Flow-Control-and-Footers.md

 1. Never overflow a buffer on the TinyG or FTDI.
 (The XON/XOFF or RTS/CTS should handle this for us, but *it must be turned on per connection from the host side.*)
 1. Keep the planner full enough so it plans optimally and does not starve.
 This generally requires at least 8 of the 28 buffers to be occupied, 12 is a safer number.
-1. Keep the serial channel open so that feedholds characters (!'s) can be injected at any time
+1. Keep the serial channel open so that feedhold ("!") and other special characters can be injected at any time
 1. Keep a flow of status reports back to the host to report on command status and system state changes

 Turns out this is actually a hard problem.